1549 El Prado

 Dog-Friendly: Yes Kid-Friendly: Yes

 Palm Canyon is a tropical oasis, containing more than 450 palms (58 species) within its 2 acres.
 A true hidden spot in Balboa Park, the winding paths take the visitor into a shady, lush canyon.
 The original group of Mexican fan palms – so prominent in the canyon – date back to 1912.
+This beautiful, hidden gem was originally planned and planted by the “Mother of Balboa Park”, Kate Sessions.

 In 2001, the California Conservation Corps restored the historic trail that connected Palm Canyon to the Old Cactus Garden.
 The garden also features a picturesque wooden footbridge leading from the Alcazar Gardens parking lot to across the street from the Spreckels Organ Pavilion.